Single Room Furnished

-Single Room Furnished is a 1968 drama film featuring Jayne Mansfield in her final "filmed" starring role.
-The film is based on the stage play of the same title by Gerald Sanford, adapted by Matt Cimber, who also directed (credited on-screen as "Matteo Ottaviano").
+Single Room Furnished is a 1968 drama film starring Jayne Mansfield.
+The film is based on the stage play of the same title by Gerald Sanford, adapted by Mansfield's third husband, Matt Cimber, who also directed (credited on-screen as "Matteo Ottaviano").
 The screenplay is by Michael Musto.

-Mansfield plays three different characters and over time many have considered this film to contain one of Mansfield's finest performances as she demonstrates her dramatic acting abilities, something she had longed to do throughout her career.

-The film also features an introduction by Walter Winchell who was a close friend of Mansfield's.

 Plot

 Pop is the janitor of a downtown New York City apartment building.
 While changing the lights in the hall, he overhears an argument coming from an apartment.
 The argument is between a young woman named Maria and her Italian mother, who is concerned that her daughter is bringing shame to the family name by associating with Eileen, a tenant in the building who works as a prostitute.
 After storming out of the apartment, Maria encounters Pop, who begins to calm her down.
 The two eventually go into the building's kitchen to talk.
 Maria admits her admiration for Eileen's beauty and supposedly exciting lifestyle.

 Pop then begins to tell Maria the story of Johnnie, a young woman who used to live in the building with her husband Frankie about ten years earlier.
 Frankie was unhappy with his life, leaving Johnnie, who was pregnant with their baby, to feel isolated.
 One day, Frankie mentioned an old friend whom he had recently seen.
 This old friend was in the Navy, and was traveling all over the world.
 Frankie was fascinated with Navy life and the prospects it could bring to him.
 Johnnie realized that Frankie desired to leave her for a better life and tried to change the subject.
 Weeks later, Johnnie woke one morning to find that Frankie had left her and their unborn baby.
 Maria asks what happened to the baby and Pop says that Johnnie had a miscarriage.
 He also adds that Johnnie eventually changed her name to Mae and moved on with her life.
 However, she remained a tenant in the building.